mshafat/noteshub/Tasks/Tasks.kanban.md

 ## Archive
 - Give Bahrain's remittance acknowledgement letter to Robiul Bhai for NA's sign
+- Organize and Transfer the daybooks on my desk by providing receipt issue date
 - Prepare the bill for Battery Purchase
 - Reconcile head wise breakup w/ ACMT
 - Khudrapara has sent 2000tk through bKash which will be issued on Chanda Aam @08.05.24